TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 ### Indentation and line length

 Now it's time to head to more controversial topics.
-The war between coders that use tabs and coders that use spaces to indent their code is so engrained that [it's essentially a joke by now](https://www.youtube.com/watch?v=SsoOG6ZeyUI).
+The war between coders that use tabs and coders that use spaces to indent their code is [essentially a joke by now](https://www.youtube.com/watch?v=SsoOG6ZeyUI).

 What actually matters is _consistency_.
 Choose a way to indent and stick to it.
 Various JS style-guides recommend different options, and one is not really superior to the other.
+Few popular ones are linked in the Additional Resouces.

 #### Line length